 If an item that you require is already on loan to another library client, you may contact us to place a reservation on the item.
-When the item is returned, the library will contact you, and you may pick up the item from the Information Desk in the library.
+When the item is returned, the Library will contact you, and you may pick up the item from the Reference Desk in the Library.

 Material not held within the Library collection may be borrowed or obtained from external library services, subject to availability.

-The United Nations ESCAP Library offers individual coaching or group training sessions for delegates, UN staff and other library users.
+The United Nations ESCAP Library offers individual coaching or group training sessions for delegates, UN staff and other library clients.
 Sessions may be organized on various subjects such as UN documentation, advanced research in ODS, and online electronic resources.
 The Library also holds briefings and longer study tours for interested groups from the Asia-Pacific region.

-Please contact us if you would like to organize training.
+Please contact us if you would like to organize a training or briefing.

 The United Nations ESCAP Library currently provides one computer workstation and three laptop stations to support the research and learning activities of ESCAP.

-You can use the Library's computers to browse our catalogue, access information databases and search the Internet.
-They're free and you do not need to book in advance.
+You can use the Library's computer to browse our catalogue, access information databases and search the Internet.

 The use of Library equipment and information resources, as well as use of the Internet, for non-authorized, illegal or commercial purposes is strictly prohibited.
 Any act that can obstruct the proper functioning of equipment and information resources (e.g., the modification of installations, the insertion and propagation of computer viruses, changing of passwords, etc.) is forbidden.
-Users are not allowed to store their own files on Library computers.
-Library users are kindly requested to respect intellectual property rights, including international copyright regulations.
+Clients are not allowed to store their own files on Library computers and are kindly requested to respect intellectual property rights, including international copyright regulations.

-The United Nations ESCAP Library offers complimentary self-service digital scanning to library members.
-For assistance please contact the library, or speak with a member of staff at the information desk.
+The United Nations ESCAP Library offers complimentary self-service digital scanning for Library clients.
+For assistance, please contact the Library, or speak with a staff member at the Reference Desk.